Exile Medics Loves Students

 Q. Is it competitive to get selected for an Exile Medics trip?

-A. Because what we offer is a unique and fantastic opportunity for students, it is becoming more more competitive to get on trips – that said, we try to take at least 2 students on EVERY trip (and even more in some cases) so if you’re not successful the first time, KEEP TRYING!
+A. Because what we offer is a unique and fantastic opportunity for students, it is becoming more and more competitive to earn a place on our teams.
+That said, we try to take at least 2 students on all of our expeditions, with a few exceptions (and even more in some cases) so if you’re not successful the first time, KEEP TRYING!
 Your enthusiasm and commitment will be noted – it’s something we look for in Exiles!

 Q. What do I have to pay?